benji-li/EasyCC/README.md

 In order to set up the Google Cloud functionality, you will need to set up a Google Cloud project and obtain a project key.
 Then, set up an [environment variable](https://cloud.google.com/docs/authentication/getting-started)

 *Load Unpacked* in your Chrome extensions toolbar to initialize the extension, then run `app.js` to host the back-end.
 Simply click into the extension and activate to begin transcribing!

+**EasyCC was created by Andrew Wang, Benji Li, Shuhaib Mehri, and Yale Wang.**